-Yes, the authorisation should be provided: On the application form In a signed statement or declaration Other (please specify): No Yes, acknowledgment generally is provided by: E-mail Facsimile Post Other (please specify): No Yes, the Central Authority will begin processing the application and will immediately inform the requesting Central Authority of what additional information is required to complete the request No: The Central Authority will not process an application without all of the necessary supporting documentation The Central Authority is unable to process the application but will immediately inform the requesting Central Authority of what additional information is required before further action can be taken It depends upon what type of information is missing (please specify): Other (please explain): The requesting Central Authority The applicant The applicant's legal representative All of the above Other (please specify): y, or through an intermediary) cure the voluntary return of a rongfully removed or retained in Article 3 of the Convention ply "the child")? re necessary d Article 10 Mediation and other forms of Contact is made with the alleged abducting party to seek a voluntary return Under Section 15 of DOJ Circular, if the address and contact details of the taking parent are known, the Philippine Central Authority, upon receipt of the application, will inform the taking parent to communicate with the left behind parent to discuss the possibility of mutual agreement for the voluntary return of the child.
-Mediation and / or other forms of alternative dispute resolution are offered to the parties (see Part V: Mediation and other forms of alternative dispute resolution) The DOJ Circular states: "SECTION 16.
-Action if Taking Parent Agress to the Voluntary Return of the Child Should the Taking Parent agree to discuss with the Left Behind Parent on the possible return of the Child, this could be done directly between the Taking Parent and the Left Behind Parent.
-The HCAC Unit may also provide both parties with a list of family mediators who are duly accredited by Authority proceed with an e the information provided is the incoming applications?
-Authority proceed with an e the information provided is the incoming applications?
-Authority proceed with an e the information provided is the incoming applications?
-Authority prefer to the incoming applications?
-Authority proceed with an e the information provided is the initial Authority prefer to the initial incoming applications?
+d) Does the Central Authority require a written authorisation empowering it or a designated representative (e.g., lawyer) to act on behalf of the applicant?
+See Article 28 Yes, the authorisation should be provided: On the application form In a signed statement or declaration Other (please specify): the child is entitled to separate legal representation at State cost No e) Does the Central Authority acknowledge receipt of the application?
+Yes, acknowledgment generally is provided by: E-mail Facsimile Post Other (please specify): No f) Can the Central Authority proceed with an application where the information provided is incomplete?
+Yes, the Central Authority will begin processing the application and will immediately inform the requesting Central Authority of what additional information is required to complete the request No: The Central Authority will not process an application without all of the necessary supporting documentation The Central Authority is unable to process the application but will immediately inform the requesting Central Authority of what additional information is required before further action can be taken It depends upon what type of information is missing (please specify): Other (please explain): g) Who does the Central Authority prefer to communicate with in incoming applications?
+The requesting Central Authority The applicant The applicant's legal representative All of the above Other (please specify): h) What measures are taken by the Central Authority (directly, or through an intermediary) to attempt to secure the voluntary return of a child allegedly wrongfully removed or retained in accordance with Article 3 of the Convention (hereinafter, simply "the child")?
+Please explain where necessary See Article 7 c) and Article 10 See also Part V: Mediation and other forms of alternative dispute resolution below seek a voluntary return :Voluntary return negotiation meeting is set up as soon as possible after acceptance of application.
+Mediation and / or other forms of alternative dispute resolution are offered to the parties (see Part V: Mediation and other forms of alternative dispute resolution) i) How is it ensured that no undue delay results from the measures taken, or attempted, to secure the voluntary return of the child (see question h) above)?
+Ple ase explain: Application referred to State Attorney to institute litigation immediately after unsuccessful voluntary return negotiation meeting.